leonmavr/EZfaces/README.md

 cd <project_root>
 pip install .
 ```
-Next, you can import the package as `import ezfaces` or its main class as `from ezfaces.face_classifier import faceClassifier`.
+Next, you can import the package as `import ezfaces` or its main class as `from ezfaces.face_classifier import FaceClassifier`.

 The project has been tested in CI (see [workflows](https://github.com/0xLeo/EZfaces/tree/master/.github/workflows)) in Python 3.7 and 3.8 with the following dependencies installed, but newer versions will also work: